NorwegianVeterinaryInstitute/BioinfTraining/techstuff.md

 6. To check if conda is present in memory type: `conda info`, that should give output on screen that starts with the line:

 			active environment : None
-	The rest of that overview is a summary of the current settings for the conda environment
+	The rest of that overview is a summary of the current settings for the conda environment.

-7. To see which conda environments are present type: `conda env list`
+7. To see which conda environments are present type: `conda env list`.
 8. Load the `ncbidown` environment to download genomes from the NCBI databases:

 		conda activate ncbidown
+This should give you a prompt that starts with the following:  ```(ncbidown) ```.
-9. Deactivate the environment: `conda deactivate`
+9. Deactivate the environment: `conda deactivate`.
+10. Now one last check, in some cases it is needed to activate your conda environment in a slightly different manner, so type now on the command line: `source activate ncbidown`.
+If this again activate the `ncbidown`environment, than you conda set-up was correct.
+You can deactivate this environment with either: `source deactivate` or `conda deactivate`.

-Now you are all set to use the different conda environments.
+Now you are all set to use the different conda environments available on the nn9305k project.

 ## Sharing data via a shared folder
 We have been working for some time with the biolinux virtualmachine on our Windows laptops.
 One thing that makes life a lot easier is when we can share files between the Windows host and the linux guest system.